Graduate Programs in Creative Writing

 Bondurant Hall

-The Yalobusha Review is a literary journal of new writing, founded in 1995 and fully edited by our graduate creative writing students.
-The YR is proud to showcase emerging writers from around the world and from Mississippi.
+Yalobusha Review is a literary journal of new writing, founded in 1995 and edited by our graduate students.
+YR is proud to showcase emerging writers from around the world and from Mississippi.

 student between bookshelves at local bookstore Square Books